-With its recent revamp, the Capital One Venture Card is more rewarding than ever.
-This is a well-rounded card that will offer you the equivalent of up to two cents towards travel, or up to 1.5 airline miles for every dollar spent (and possibly even more if there’s a transfer bonus).
+The Capital One Venture Card is an excellent travel rewards card.
+This is a well-rounded card that will offer you the equivalent of up to two cents towards travel, or up to two airline miles or hotel points for every dollar spent.